 Speaking onstage at TED 2014, Google’s CEO Larry Page revealed several future plans of Google.
 Larry’s views in the video provide us with several insights to Google business strategy in the future.

 Page’s plan for Google includes changing the world with technology by fulfilling visionary goals such as making the internet available to the entire population and exploring possibilities with innovative projects such as Google self-driving car and Google Glass among others (TED, 2014).

-In an article, Forbes quotes Search strategist AJ Kohn to explain Google’s strategy in simplest term as “Get people to use the Internet more” and in addition relates all latest innovate products of Google to the strategy of encouraging people to spend more time online and thus generate more revenue from it (Kosner, 2013).
+In an article, Forbes quotes Search strategist AJ Kohn to explain Google’s strategy in the simplest terms “Get people to use the Internet more” in addition relates all the latest innovative products of Google to the strategy of encouraging people to spend more time online and thus generate more revenue from it (Kosner, 2013).

 Increasing Internet Accessibility